Published by Stephen Michael Leininger in Stephen Michael Leininger · 18 January 2018

 Researchers used mtDNA because it does not go through the recombination process which is necessary to combine the two separate sets of chromosomes received from the parents.
 Recombination could result in genetic mutations that are not the result of the normal evolutionary processes, thus tainting the ‘molecular clock’ that would be used to estimate mtEve’s placement in historical time.
 The passing of mtDNA from mother to offspring results in only minor random mutations to mtDNA sequence.
 Furthermore, there are multiple identical copies of mtDNA in each of the mother’s cells.
 Researchers believed the lack of recombination would result in a greater sensitivity of mtDNA across generations in small communities that would then expand into large populations.
 Cann et al, estimated that two to four percent of mtDNA mutates every million years.

-In the research conducted by Cann et al, they used two assumptions.
-First, all mtDNA came from the maternal side of the offspring’s parents.
-Second, all the mtDNA within each individual was identical.
+In the research conducted by Cann et al, they used one criteria for the design of their study.
+All mtDNA came from the maternal side of the offspring’s parents.
+There was also one assumption made.
+All the mtDNA within each individual was identical.
 It is the first assumption that we will be focusing on later in this blog post.

 Results of Research and Implications for Bible Believers

-The data gathered from the research led researchers to originally estimate that mtEve lived between 140,000 to 290,000 years ago.
+The data gathered from the research led researchers to originally estimate that mtEve lived in Africa between 140,000 to 290,000 years ago.
 In 1990, scientists modified that estimate to approximately 170,000 years ago.
 Further adjustments have been made as a result of two studies that were published in 2013.
-Both of those studies incorporate estimates of when Y-chromosome Adam (hereafter referred to as Y-Adam) and mtEve lived.
+Both studies incorporate estimates of when Y-chromosome Adam (hereafter referred to as Y-Adam) and mtEve lived.
 Carlos Bustamante and his research team at the Stanford University School of Medicine, estimate that Y-Adam lived between 120,000 to 156,000 years ago.
 They also estimated that mtEve lived between 99,000 to 148,000 years ago.
-Bustamante stated that the idea of all descending from a common set of ancestors is just not that true.
-A team led by Paolo Francalacci at the University of Sassari, Italy, estimated Y-Adam lived between 180,000 to 200,000 years ago, which is not even within the range of the potential ages for mtEve.
+Bustamante stated that the idea of all descending from a common set of ancestors (as in biblical Adam and Eve) is just not that true.
+A team led by Paolo Francalacci at the University of Sassari, Italy, estimated Y-Adam lived between 180,000 to 200,000 years ago, which is not even within range of the potential ages for mtEve.

 What are some of the theological and exegetical problems arising from this research?
 The following are a few examples:

-Unfortunately, there are too many good-intentioned people who, perhaps subconsciously, believe if a seeming conflict arises between what contemporary science teaches and what the Church/Bible teaches, then science trumps theology.
-This is particularly relevant when we try to understand the Genesis account of the origins/creation of Adam and Eve.
-As a consequence of this belief, they will engage in intellectual/exegetical gymnastics in an effort to “make” interpretation of the Bible “fit” the science.
-This whole two-part blog about Adam, Eve, and science was written to show this effort is unnecessary, as long as we don’t place artificial and finite limits on the capabilities of an all-powerful and infinite God.
-At this time, I want to talk a little bit more about polygenism.
+Unfortunately, many well-intentioned people, perhaps subconsciously, believe when a seeming conflict arises between that which contemporary science teaches and what the Church/Bible teaches, science trumps theology.
+This is particularly relevant when we try to understand the Genesis account of the origins/creation of man, i.e., Adam and Eve.
+As a consequence of this seeming contradiction, the armchair theologians will engage in intellectual/exegetical gymnastics in an effort to “make” interpretation of the Bible “fit” the science.
+This three-part blog about Adam, Eve, and science was written to show this effort is unnecessary, as long as we don’t place artificial and finite limits on the capabilities of an all-powerful and infinite God.
+At this time, let's talk a little bit about polygenism.

 From the papal encyclical, Humani Generis, we read: